richvdh/richvdh.org/content/2024-05-08-conventional-commits-considered-harmful.md

 Conventional commits encourages you to define a "scope" for each commit.
 The problem is that, in practice, commits frequently end up spanning multiple scopes.
-So if you're using those scopes to produce changelogs for the different parts of your system, you're in a bit of an awkward spt.
+So if you're using those scopes to produce changelogs for the different parts of your system, you're in a bit of an awkward spot.

 "That just means your change needed breaking down into smaller commits."
 Well, maybe.
 I am a big fan of small, atomic commits[ref]Yet another post for